Summer Wars: Critical response

-Review aggregator Rotten Tomatoes reports that 78% of critics have given the film a positive review based on 23 reviews, with an average rating of 7.1/10.
-The site's critics consensus reads, "Family drama mixes with virtual online action in the breezy and entertaining Summer Wars."
-At Metacritic the film earned a weighted average score of 63 out of 100 based on 12 reviews by mainstream critics, indicating "generally favorable reviews".

 Mark Schilling of The Japan Times rated the film 5 out of 5 stars and observed that Summer Wars "may contain familiar elements, beginning with its bashful, moonstruck young hero, but it combines them in ways fresh, contemporary and dazzlingly imaginative".
 He also said that the film provides a social commentary on the differences between an "analog world" and a "realm of digital devices".
 Schilling titled his article "The future king of Japanese animation may be with us; Hosoda steps out of Miyazaki's shadow with dazzling new film".
 He praised Sadamoto, Aoyama and Nishida for producing "scenes of animated spectacle that, in their dazzling fluency of motion and untethered brilliance of invention, makes the usual SF/fantasy anime look childish and dull".
 Twitch Film published a review by Guillem Rosset who also referenced Miyazaki noting that following The Girl Who Leapt Through Time "cries went out immediately hailing him [Hosoda] as the heir apparent".
 He claimed that with Summer Wars, "Hosoda is the new king, the best story teller working within the animated medium in Japan and – quite possibly – the world."
 Rosset praised the film itself as "richly detailed and beautifully written...gorgeous to look at." and "blessed with an extensive cast of stunningly detailed and authentic characters."
 He concluded by saying "Hosoda has perfectly balanced the need to entertain via the visuals with the rich and satisfying character work that separates him from the massive pack of quality technicians to establish himself as truly a master story teller."
 He also noted that "The wonderful cast of characters is one of the film's greatest strengths" while also highlighting that, of the virtual world of OZ, "Here the creative minds of Madhouse can let their imagination run wild."
 With regards to the technical aspects, Rosset called the film "a top class audiovisual show."
 He concluded by writing "Mamoru Hosada deserves a place as one of the top contemporary Japanese animators.
 And it's good to know that once the time comes for Miyazaki to retire (not too soon I hope!) there's people capable of following his steps."
 The Korean newspaper Herald Business saw the film's fantasy theme and gorgeous animation as a differentiator from works produced by Hollywood studios.